 We can also congratulate the authors for achieving a very high degree of correctness of formulas.
 In a quick read through the book we did not discover a single mistake in the formulas!
 Even so, we nearly certainly have overseen one or the other, this is very unusual.
 Thus, all in all, we can gladly award five stars for the formulas in the book.

 Quantum Physics Exercises

 The exercices in quantum mechanics – the theoretical minimum are fairly simple.
 They typically only involve one or two steps.
 Nevertheless, doing them will help any self learner to stay on track.
 Except for one or two exercises, there are no solutions.
-Since the exercises are so simple, this is however no problem in our eyes.
-Still, to stick to our review principles, we award only four out of five stars for the exercices.
+Since the exercises are so simple, this is, however no problem in our eyes.
+Still, to stick to our review principles, we award only four out of five stars for the exercises.

 Summary: Quantum Mechanics – the Theoretical Minimum

 Quantum Mechanics – The Theoretical Minimum by Leonard Susskind and Art Friedman is a fantastic book.
 It is very accessible for the amateur scientist who does not shy away when seeing formulas.
 But with simple formulas and exercises and crisp clear explanations, it is also a great book for physics students.
 Probably not the only quantum mechanics book.
 Topics like perturbation theory or addition of angular momenta are not treated at all.
 But it is a very understandable book, that can be worked through in a spare weekend.
 After doing so, conquering one of the more advanced books will be so much easier.
 What’s next?
 You probably either want to get the book or compare with other great quantum physics books.